Sebastien-Raguideau/strain_resolution_practical/Snakemake.md

 ```
 By specifying a results, for instance contig.gff, snakemake will look at all available rules and look for any able to output contig.gff.
 In this case only prodigal is present and snakemake will look for contigs.fa.

+##### rules in STRONG
+Go to the STRONG repository, identify the rule responsible for gene calling (prodigal).

+    cd /home/student/repos/STRONG/SnakeNest
+    less cogs_annotation.snake

+Can you infer how many task are necessary to generate the file `SCG_tables.tsv`?

+##### snakemake hand on

 Let's try to call genes on the low resolution assembly: